 The good news is that all American colleges and universities that require submission of standardized test scores as a part of a student's application will consider a student's score on the SAT or ACT.
 Colleges look at your success on these tests as interchangeable - even though the tests assess your skills and knowledge quite differently.
 Thus, you need to be strategic about which tests to take and when to take them in order to ultimately submit to colleges your best scores.

 Many students, depending on their particular strengths and weaknesses, will perform much better on one test or the other.
-Consequently, prepared students will study for both tests by purchasing and completing timed practice tests included in The Official SAT Study Guide and The Official ACT Prep Guide.
+Consequently, prepared students will study for both tests by purchasing and completing timed practice tests included in 2018 editions of The Official SAT Study Guide and The Official ACT Prep Guide.
 Next, students should sign up for and take the SAT and ACT at least once each in order to gauge which test casts them in the best light.

 The SAT assesses students in the areas of Evidence-Based Reading & Writing (EBRW) and Math (M).
 There is also an optional essay in its own section.
 The ACT tests students in English (E), Math (M), Reading (R), and Science (S).
 On the ACT there is also an optional essay.